 The mission and goals have changed little over the years: to entertain, educate, inspire, and elevate the general public and educational communities of Arizona.
 Southwest Shakespeare Company opens doors by exploring the intricacies of language through the vibrant and passionate performance of works of classical theatre.
 While Messersmith left early, Dressler remained Managing Artistic Director until 2000 when a national search brought Jared Sakren.
 Hired to take SSC to the “next level,” Sakren has done exactly that, raising artistic standards, bringing in talented actors, designers & directors from across the U.S. and presenting the classics in unique settings.

 In 20 years, SSC has grown financially, artistically & organizationally.
-Without losing sight of mission or goals, the budget has increased from less than $30,000 to over $600,000 at one point.
+Without losing sight of mission or goals, the budget has increased from less than $30,000 to over $800,000.
 Artists continue to come from all parts of the U.S. and, having had a positive experience, returned, i.e. AriZoni-Award winners Ken Ruta, James Knight & Richard Baird.
 They are three recipients of over 30 SSC AriZoni Award winners, including the company itself for Best Overall Productions for A Midsummer Night’s Dream (1996); Richard III (2004); Hamlet (2006); Much Ado About Nothing (2006); and, The Merry Wives of Windsor (2008).

 During the 2008-09 Season, Richard Baird joined the company as Associate Artistic Director., leaving the following season to pursue his acting career in Chicago.
 We added a Director of Education and a Marketing Director at the same time to expand the workshop program and to attract a younger demographic, respectively.